 Add custom properties

-In additional to the standard properties, you may want to add custom properties for a specific element.
-This is often the case for technical systems which may have very different properties from system to system.
+In addition to the standard properties, you may want to add custom properties for a specific element.
+This is often the case for technical systems which may have very different properties for different systems.

 To add custom properties, click on the Add property button.
 If you do so, you will be able to fill in a name and a value.